Questions raised into DHS placement of 2-year-old who was allegedly murdered

 PHILADELPHIA (WPVI) -- A two-year-old girl was killed in February.

 She was beaten to death, but her death didn't make headlines in Philadelphia.
-It happened while she was in a placement through the Pennsylvania Department of Human Services.
+It happened while she was in a placement through the Philadelphia Department of Human Services.

 Two weeks ago, police made an arrest in the case.
 However, the child's biological mother questions why it took nearly six months when she says it seemed clear to her who was responsible.